Chad Lupinacci: Huntington Town Supervisor

 On November 7, 2017, Lupinacci was elected to succeed Frank Petrone as supervisor of the Town of Huntington, and began that role on January 1, 2018.

 As Supervisor, Lupinacci streamlined government operations, expanded online services and cut red tape to keep the town within the tax cap for four consecutive years, while maintaining a AAA bond rating and the highest ratings from the State Comptroller's office for fiscal stress.
 The town's strong fiscal condition helped it weather the effects of the COVID-19 pandemic.

 Lupinacci increased transparency and openness in town government.
 He enacted term limits for all Town elected officials and began live-streaming of all Town Board, Planning Board and Zoning Board of Appeals (ZBA) and Ethics Board meetings on TV and online, while working to strengthen the independence of the Board of Ethics from the elected officials who appoint its members.

 He empowered Code Enforcement to more efficiently address noise pollution, public safety hazards, and other nuisance violations.
 He proposed and the Town enacted code changes in 2020 aimed to control the density of mixed-use buildings with apartments in commercially-zoned downtown areas, alleviate burdens on our infrastructure, and address the long-time parking congestion issue plaguing the Huntington's downtown.
 He enhanced the Town's recreational opportunities, including opening the Manor Field Spray Park.

 Lupinacci also worked to make changes to the Town's legal accessory apartments law, allowing homeowners the choice of residing in either the main dwelling or accessory unit, helping to make homeownership more affordable for current residents, while increasing access to affordable housing.
 This was accomplished while limiting impact on our infrastructure and maintaining the town's suburban character.

-His administration implemented the cost-effective revitalization of the town's waterfront facilities and waterfront economy, making decades-long overdue improvements, to make our marinas and waterways safer and to protect the shorelines.
+His administration oversaw the cost-effective revitalization of the town's waterfront facilities and waterfront economy, including improvements to marinas, and shorelines.

 Additionally, he established the Town's Small Business Economic Recovery Task Force to help businesses overcome the economic burdens posed by the COVID-19 pandemic and state-imposed COVID-19 restrictions.

 Lupinacci also advocated on behalf of taxpayers, residents and businesses against the catastrophic threat posed by the LIPA tax certiorari lawsuit.
 After nine years of litigation and financial crisis looming, he successfully negotiated favorable terms for the Town that resulted in LIPA waiving all claims to tax refund payments totaling $825 million; LIPA agreeing to make guaranteed tax payments totaling $460 million to the Town over seven years; and LIPA agreeing to pay an additional $17.5 million -- $14.5 million directly to the Northport-East Northport School District and $3 million to the Town of Huntington for COVID-19 relief.